- What is a Scream Park?

 I’m in a wheelchair–is there anything for me at the Scream Park?

 The Scream Park is accessible to anyone in a standard wheelchair.
 All outdoor areas (except the parking lot) are carpeted so getting around is relatively easy.
-All of our attractions have a designated handicap route that is mostly accessible by standard wheelchair and we will have a volunteer guide to help you through.
+All of our attractions have a designated handicap route that is mostly accessible by standard wheelchair and we will have a volunteer guide to help you through, but anyone in a wheelchair MUST have someone accompanying them to push them through the attractions.
 Keep in mind there are several areas where you will need to take an alternate route to accommodate your wheelchair so you may miss small portions of the show as a result.
 Also, the environment of a haunted house is not ideal for navigating a wheelchair.
 Your chair may scrape against a wall or require maneuvering to get through safely.
 The Scream Park is not liable for any damage to your personal wheelchair and will provide an alternate wheelchair if you are concerned your chair will be damaged.
 Please note that oversized and motorized wheelchairs are prohibited.

 Do you have security?